The Option Period Explained—The Buyer’s Reality Check Series

 Without structure, buyers often:

-• Fixate on one issue
+• Fixate on one issue while overlooking the bigger picture

-• Feel rushed by timelines
+• Feel rushed by option-period deadlines

-• Struggle to separate concern from noise
+• Struggle to separate meaningful concerns from routine maintenance

-• Second-guess decisions
+• Second-guess decisions because everything feels equally urgent

 This is where information becomes useful instead of overwhelming.

-Using the Inspection Review & Decision Worksheet
+Review & Decision Worksheet

 Continue the Buyer Journey